Do you have an art loving kid? These picture books and chapter books feature characters who are artists, trips to the museum, and making your own art.

 The little girl leaves her yellow balloon tied up outside the art museum.
 While the girl and her grandmother visit the artwork inside, the balloon and a pigeon have a wild adventure around NYC outside in delightful parallel stories with no words.
 What can you do with a wordless picture book like this one?
 Read ideas here.

-See recommended famous artist picture book biographies here.
+See ALL recommended famous artist picture book biographies here.

 The Van Gogh Deception by Deron Hicks

 A boy with no memory is found at the National Gallery staring at a Degas sculpture.
 Strangely, this boy knows everythig about art and artists.
 Soon we learn he’s being hunted by a team of professional bad guys.
 The boy, Art, and his foster sister escape from several kidnapping attempts and begin to unravel who he is and what’s going on.